neuro-geek/actress-pics/SCHEMA.md

 * Bust, somewhere between the navel and bust, and up
 * Torso, above hips, below navel
 * 3Q, three-quarters view, about mid-thigh, and up
+* Sit, when you see the person sitting
+* Kneel, where you can see the knees touch the ground
 * Wide, for landscape images where the subject is in some horizontal position

 ### Pose